 The distinctive Northern and Western European form of national populism crystallized first and most strikingly in the Netherlands.
-It was pioneered by Pim Fortuyn, a stylish, flamboyant, openly gay ex-Marxist sociologist turned public intellectual, pundit, and, in the last year of his life, politician.
-In a mere nine months, Fortuyn went from complete political novice to founder and head of a hugely popular insurgent party and even potential Prime Minister.
+It was pioneered by Pim Fortuyn, a stylish, flamboyant, openly gay ex-Marxist sociologist-turned-public intellectual, pundit, and, in the last year of his life, politician.
+In mere nine months, Fortuyn went from complete political novice to founder and head of a hugely popular insurgent party and even potential Prime Minister.
 But nine days before the Dutch general election of 2002, Fortuyn was assassinated by an animal rights activist.

-As Ian Buruma has shown in his nuanced and sharply observed Murder in Amsterdam, into his greatest asset, as he railed against the Dutch model of dull, gray, consensual politics.
+As lan Buruma has shown in his nuanced and sharply observed Murder in Amsterdam, Fortuyn succeeded in turning his outsiderhood - not just political but social, stylistic, and sexual - into his greatest asset, as he railed against the Dutch model of dull, grey, consensual politics.
 It was especially the then-prevailing reluctance of the Dutch establishment to politicize immigration that enabled Fortuyn - whose motto was "I say what I think and I do what I say" - to present himself as an authentic voice of the people, even if, as the quintessential outsider, he functioned at the same time as a kind of "political jester" or "trickster" (Buruma 2006, 48-62).
+His murder aroused mass emotions that commentators compared to those triggered by the death of Princess Diana (Margry 2003).